 Lining the basket will not only add a little oomph and a splash of color, it will also provide cushioning for the gifts you choose to fill your homemade hamper with.
 Crepe paper and shredded paper are both great options and can be sourced in most art shops.
 Alternatively, if you own a paper shredder, make your own lining.

 For a festive feel, sprinkle a little glitter on your gifts.

-In order to add a little style to your basket and a polished look, invest in some coloured cellophane.
-To create the perfectly professional finish, starting from the bottom, use a hairdryer to blow-dry the cellophane into place.
+In order to add a little style to your basket and a polished look, invest in some colored cellophane.
+To create the perfect professional finish, starting from the bottom, use a hairdryer to blow-dry the cellophane into place.

 Complete the look with a festively themed ribbon tied around the middle of the basket.
 As well as adding a nice touch, the ribbon will also hold the contents and cellophane where they should be.